SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/gems/custom/delta-table-operations.md

 ## Optimize table

-Optimizes the layout of Delta Lake data.
+Optimizes the layout of Delta Table data.
 Optionally optimize a subset of data or colocate data by column.
 If colocation is not specified, bin-packing optimization is performed by default.

-To know more about optimize [click here](https://docs.databricks.com/spark/latest/spark-sql/language-manual/delta-optimize.html).
+To learn more about optimize [click here](https://docs.databricks.com/spark/latest/spark-sql/language-manual/delta-optimize.html).

 ### Parameters {#optimize-parameters}